astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 astro auth login <your-astronomer-base-domain>
 ```

 If you can log in, then your Docker client trusts the registry.
-If docker does not trust the Astronomer registry, run the following and restart Docker:
+If Docker does not trust the Astronomer registry, run the following and restart Docker:
 ```
 $ mkdir -p /etc/docker/certs.d
 $ cp privateCA.pem /etc/docker/certs.d/